‘Modern-Day Slavery’: Migrants Sold At Slave Auction For $400 In Libya

 — Alli Abdulquadri (@AlliAbdulquadri) November 17, 2017

-On the other hand, Libyan coastguard had restricted their enter, so only fewer boats could make it to the sea.
+On the other hand, Libyan coastguard had restricted their entry, so only fewer boats could make it to the sea.
 This left the migrants to the hands of the smugglers, who later became their masters.
 And the migrants became refugees then slaves.
 It is also reported that there were about 5,079 fatalities or missing people who tried to cross the Mediterranean to Europe.

 .@iomchief reacts in dismay to a CNN report of a slave auction in #Libya: https://t.co/ozsd935yt6